10buttons/awedio/README.md

   pausability, volume adjustment, or controlling a sound after playback has started are all added to a Sound only as needed.
 This is done by wrapping types that implement [`Sound`] similar to `Iterator` in the standard library.
+- Usable in low resource environments such as the esp32 microcontroller.
+  Currently does require std.
 - Samples are i16 for simplicity at least for now (if this prevents you from using this library please let me know your use case)